Mixmaster Fluids Near the Big Bang

 In this article, we work with a symmetry reduced version of the orthonormal frame formalism for the Einstein equations.
 This approach was pioneered in a series of works by Ellis \& MacCallum \cites{Ellis:1967, EllisMaccallum:1969,MacCallum:1973} and subsequently extended by van Elst and Uggla \cite{ElstUggla:1997} and Uggla et al. \cite{UEWE:2003}.
 One of the key advantages of this formulation is that the spatially homogeneous Einstein equations reduce to a system of autonomous ODEs, which allows for the application of powerful techniques from the study of dynamical systems.
 See \cites{Ringstrom:2001, EllisKing:1973, UEWE:2003, WainwrightHsu:1989, Garfinkle:2004,Andersson_et_al:2005,BOZ:2025,FMO:2025} for a selection of analytic and numerical works using this formalism.

+We consider cosmological models where a $\mathbb{T}^{2}$ isometry group acts on spacelike hypersurfaces with $\mathbb{T}^{3}$ topology.
+Under this assumption, the Einstein-Euler equations reduce to a $1+1$ dimensional system\footnote{That is, all variables depend only on $(t,x)$.}.
 For $\mathbb{T}^{2}$-symmetric spacetimes, it is natural to work with the $\beta$-normalised frame equations, first derived in \cite{Elst_et_al:2001}.
-In this case, the frame variables are normalised by the area expansion rate of the $\mathbb{T}^{2}$-symmetry orbits.
+In this case, the frame variables are normalised by the area expansion rate of the $\mathbb{T}^{2}$-symmetry orbits and the evolution and constraint equations take a particularly simple form.
 Importantly, these expansion normalised variables remain \textit{bounded} near the singularity.
 Indeed, the use of expansion-normalised variables appears to be essential in order to achieve stable simulations near the big bang, see for example \cites{Garfinkle:2004,Garfinkle:2007,Andersson_et_al:2005,GarfinklePretorius:2020,ColeyLim:2012,Lim:2009}.